We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 While authorized user accounts (espeically from credit cards) are not considered primary tradelines, joint accounts are.
 So, for instance, a mortgage you take out with a spouse would be regarded as a primary tradeline for both of you.

 A credit card that you personally apply to is also a primary tradeline.
 But If you add your spouse or child on the credit card as an authorized user, the credit card is not a primary tradeline for them.
+Here is a list of Tradelines to Build Credit to check out.

 How Can You Add Primary Tradelines to Your Credit Report?